Savings income

 Deductions

-annual interest or other annual payments payable out of the foreign income to a person not resident in Jersey, before the foreign income is received in Jersey
+Annual interest, any annuity or other annual payments payable out of the foreign income to a person not resident in Jersey, can be deducted before the foreign income is received in Jersey.